Robert Baratheon: Character background

-Robert Baratheon was the oldest son and heir of Lord Steffon Baratheon and Lady Cassana Estermont.
-In his youth, he was the ward of Jon Arryn and was raised at the Eyrie alongside Eddard Stark, with whom he was closer than his brothers.
-When he was 16, his parents drowned during a storm, and he became the Lord of Storm's End.
-He was betrothed to Ned's younger sister Lyanna, with whom he was madly in love (and unrequitedly).
-After Lyanna disappeared with Rhaegar Targaryen and the execution of Eddard's father, Rickard, and brother, Brandon Stark, King Aerys II called for Robert and Ned's heads.
-Jon Arryn refused and began what is now called Robert's Rebellion.
-Robert played a key role in the downfall of the Targaryen dynasty and killed Rhaegar in single combat.
-He married Cersei Lannister to ensure House Lannister's support for his rule.
+In his youth, Robert was sent to the Vale of Arryn (also known as "the Vale") and raised at the Eyrie as the ward of Lord Jon Arryn alongside Eddard "Ned" Stark, to whom he became a lifelong friend—he was closer to Ned than to his brothers.
+When Robert was 16, his parents drowned in a maritime incident while returning from an overseas trip, and he became the lord of Storm's End.
+He was later betrothed to Ned's younger sister, Lyanna Stark, with whom he was madly—and unrequitedly—in love.
+After Lyanna's disappearance with Rhaegar Targaryen and the sadistic summary execution of Ned's father, Lord Rickard Stark, and elder brother, Brandon, respectively, King Aerys II demanded that Jon Arryn surrender the heads of Robert and Ned.
+Jon Arryn refused and instead rebelled in alliance with Houses Baratheon, Stark, and Tully (which was then in a marriage alliance with the Starks).
+The rebellion, which involved four of the Seven Kingdoms and was known as "Robert's Rebellion" because of Robert's claim to the throne through his quarter-Targaryen lineage, led to the fall of the Targaryen dynasty.
+Robert killed Rhaegar in single combat.
+Lyanna died during childbirth on the same day.
+Robert later married Cersei Lannister to secure House Lannister's support for his rule.